Out and About Program

 - Walking past the el tracks

-- Going to a grocery store
+- Going to a grocery store with you

 - Walking past the dog park